jetbasrawi/go.cqrs/README.md

 All implementations are easily replaced to suit your particular requirements.

 ##Example code
 The examples folder contains a simple and clear example of how to use go.cqrs to contruct your service.

-As much as possible, the example application replicates the classic reference implementation [m-r](https://github.com/gregoryyoung/m-r) by [Greg Young](https://github.com/gregoryyoung).
+The example is a port of the classic reference implementation [m-r](https://github.com/gregoryyoung/m-r) by [Greg Young](https://github.com/gregoryyoung).

 ##Getting Started